Admissions

 • I want to show my Mercy pride with some Mercy Magic gear!
 When and where can I buy shirts, hoodies, and other items?

-Below, please find additional information about our technology requirements for the 2024-25 school year.
+Stay tuned for additional information about our technology requirements for the 2025-26 school year.
 Also, be sure to check out A Magical Summer at Mercy!
-This is a phenomenal way for you to meet Future Mercy Girls!
+This is a phenomenal way for you to meet Future Mercy Girls while becoming familiar with our campus!

 If you wish to login to SchoolAdmin, please use the button below.